 Until the 9 November Wales was in a ‘firebreak’ lockdown.
 There are now new rules in place and no regional differences in guidance or rules.
 Gatherings of more than four people who do not all live together are not permitted.
 However, gatherings of more than four people are permitted to ‘enable any activities specifically organised for the development or wellbeing of children’.

 Theatre, museums and galleries opening

-The Welsh government will shortly be re-publishing guidance for the phased re-opening of culture and heritage destinations, which will include guidance for the re-opening of theatres and concert halls when conditions allow.
+The Welsh government has re-published guidance for the phased re-opening of culture and heritage destinations.

 Other venues, including museums and galleries are allowed to be open subject to following the social distancing rules.

 The absolute maximum number of people that do not all live together who can gather together in these venues is four (not including any children aged under 11).

 Face coverings must be worn in all indoor public places.
 Children under 11 do not have to wear face coverings.
 Face coverings need to be used by persons aged 11 and over in areas to which members of the public have access.
 Education and childcare settings are not public places.